 Here’s my rule of thumb boundaries:

-The mainstay – vegetables and fruit – are where gardening is really worth it.
+The mainstay – vegetables and fruit – are where gardening or buying from a very local permaculture garden type farmer is worth it.
 They are bulky, delicate, need lots of packaging and cold storage, are produced very exploitatively in some parts of the world, and can be locally produced in enough variety for a healthy gourmet diet practically anywhere.
 I eat home grown as much as possible, supplemented by local farmers markets preferring organic, sustainable producers.

 It’s here that the ethic of buy local carries its own natural consequences.
 If you buy peas that have been picked more than a day ago, you will be disappointed.
 If you buy tomatoes that have been picked green on the other side of the world and artificially ripened, well, serves you right!